 Lastly, gather details about your homeowner’s association, the neighborhood, and the community, such as nearby amenities and features.

 Seller disclosures are required by law in most states and include the Seller Property Questionnaire, Transfer Disclosure Statement, and Carbon Monoxide Detector Notice.
 They let potential buyers know of any issues with the property.
 This should be completed before you list your home.

 3. Cleaning and Staging

-A professional cleaning is the easiest way to ensure your home is spick-and-span and ready for staging, photography, and open houses.
-A clean, staged a home is inviting for potential buyers and removes personal details that may make it hard for them to envision your house as their next home.
+Professional cleaning is the easiest way to ensure your home is spick-and-span and ready for staging, photography, and open houses.
+A clean, staged home is inviting for potential buyers and removes personal details that may make it hard for them to envision your house as their next home.

 Professionally staged homes typically sell faster, and for more money, than unstated homes.
-This may seem like a lot of preparation, but it will lead to less headache later on!
+This may seem like a lot of preparation, but it will lead to fewer headaches later on!

 4. Professional Photography

 Professional photographs are invaluable for your home.
 Many potential buyers will first find your listing online, and they’ll make their first impressions and decide whether they want to go to an open house based on those photographs.
 Likewise, bad photographs will drive many buyers away!

 You may think you can take these on your own to save money, but real estate photography is highly technical.
 A professional will be able to make your home appear bright and inviting while capturing the entirety of rooms with wide-angle lenses.

 Before the photographer arrives, be sure to: